As anyone who has read this blog for a while knows, our last baby, Lucy, was born with six toes on her left foot.

 Elder Holland, a leader in our church said: “Angels who come and go are all around us, seen and unseen, known and unknown, mortal and immortal.
 May we all believe more readily in, and have more gratitude for, the Lord’s promise as contained in [the] scriptures, ‘I will go before your face, I will be on your right hand and on your left, my spirit shall be in your heart, and mine angels round about you to bear you up.’
 In the process of praying for those angels to attend us, may we all strive to be more angelic ourselves.”

-Let’s go back to Mary and Joseph for a minute…but a closer look:
+Let’s go back to Mary and Joseph for a minute in the first painting…but a closer look:

 I love that all those angels have a different focus.
 Surely they all have different talents, different abilities.
 They are old and young.
 But they are seeking to minister in the ways they know how.